 Fraud and scams helplines

-Every day, people throughout the UK are falling victim to scams of one kind or another.
-It could be an unexpected prize draw or lottery win, or a chance to invest in an exciting new money-making or investment programme.
-But remember - if it sounds too good to be true, it probably is.
+Every day, people throughout the UK are falling victim to fraud and scams of one kind or another.
+It could be an unexpected prize draw or lottery win, a chance to invest in an exciting new money-making or investment programme even a romance scam.
+Remember - if it sounds too good to be true, it probably is.

 Helpline: 0300 123 2040